-As I walk this morning I feel invited to feel...
+This morning I feel invited to feel

 Immediately I imagine cool green grass beneath my bare feet on a summer day.